learn-co-students/dsc-1-02-13-measures-of-central-tendency-summary-learn-experts-testing-batch/README.md

 #### Skewed distributions

 A non-symmetrical distribution is called a "skewed distribution".
 For skewed distribution, the mode and median remain unchanged, but the mean generally moves in the direction of the tails.
 For such distributions, the median is often a preferred measure of central tendency, as the mean does not clearly reflect the central tendency.
-BAsed on the direction of mean's movement, such distributions can be further categorized as positively or negatively skewed distributions as shown below:
+Based on the direction of mean's movement, such distributions can be further categorized as positively or negatively skewed distributions as shown below:

 ![](pskew.gif)
 ![](nskew.gif)